Whimsy Stick

 Handler becomes genuinely interesting to the dog in all contexts, not just play.
 Training responsiveness improves across the board because the dog cares about maintaining access to the relationship.
 The bond compounds — consistent interaction makes it stronger over time.

-Bonding with a Rescue Dog — The 3-3-3 Rule
+How to Bond with Your Dog: The Rescue Dog 3-3-3 Rule

 Rescue dogs present a different challenge.
 Many arrive in a shutdown state — they’re overwhelmed by the environmental change and may appear disinterested, flat, or even avoidant.
+For these dogs, knowing how to bond with your dog means slowing down and matching the interaction style to where the dog is in their recovery window.
 This is not a permanent personality trait.
 It’s a stress response, and it passes with time and patience.

 The 3-3-3 rule is a useful framework for managing expectations and setting the dog up to bond successfully: